thomas-roos/aws-greengrass-lite/docs/TES.md

   certificate is.
 More can be found at `https://docs.aws.amazon.com/iot/latest/developerguide/attach-to-cert.html`

-Congratulations, now the only thing left is to make sure the role alias mentioned also matched with the GGLite's `nucleus_config.yml` as well as the correct credential endpoint is set within file and GG device will be able to vend TES credentials on demand.
+Once that is done, make sure the `iotRoleAlias` and `iotCredEndpoint` match the ones set in your `nucleus_config.yml`.